theisencr/old_webpage/index.md

 Before I returned to academia for a graduate degree, I spent four years working in industry for both large corporations and as a freelance engineer/manager for startups in the Cincinnati/Columbus areas.
 I have a wide variety of experience with a lot of different development environments, and I believe this perspective is important when attempting to do relevant research for today's software engineers.

 I married my wondeful wife Kelly in 2010.
 She's smarter than me, and that's ok.
 I'm a massive Colorado Avalanche fan and hockey fan in general.
 If I wasn't a PhD student or software engineer, I'd be doing something with advanced statistics in hockey, basketball, or any other sport.
-Nerds are taking over sports, too!